-Camping in the Costa Dorada
+Camping Holidays Costa Dorada

 Camping in the Costa Dorada gives you the chance to enjoy a brilliant sun-kissed holiday with your family.
-Whether it’s an energetic break or a relaxing time out that you’re craving, one of our Costa Dorada campsites should tick all of the boxes on your holiday check-list.
+Whether it’s an energetic break filled with activity or a relaxing time that you’re craving, one of our Costa Dorada campsites should tick all of the boxes on your holiday check-list.
 Discover your next favourite campsite in Spain with Canvas Holidays!

 A charming fishing village named for the local tamarisk trees.
 Enjoy a stroll along the sandy beach and a dip in the clear waters of the bay before settling down for lunch in one of the charming restaurants that line the promenade.